15 Ways to Use Fermented Vegetable Brine | How to Use Fermented Vegetable Brine in Meals, Snacks and More! | Recipes with Fermented Vegetable Brine

 1 teaspoon matcha powder + 1/2 cup hot oat milk + 1/2 cup hot water + 1 tablespoon flax oil + 1 Tablespoon 100% pure maple syrup + 1/4 teaspoon spirulina + 1/2 Teaspoon Cultured Guru Sauerkraut Brine.
 I put all the ingredients in my blender and blend for a frothy delicious latte!

-I know what you’re thinking it again… “another sweet thing with sauerkraut brine in it????”
+I know what you’re thinking… “another sweet thing with sauerkraut brine in it????”

 WELL YES!
 Have you ever had a cookie that was baked without salt.
 It’s not very good.
 I love adding a teaspoon of sauerkraut brine to my smoothies for a few reasons: